arzuuyar/pbvs_schrodinger/README.md

 grep HETATM protein.pdb| grep “LIG” | awk '{sumx+=$7; sumy+=$8; sumz+=$9; print sumx/NR, sumy/NR, sumz/NR}'

-- Open a new file and name it as "grid.in".
-Copy the lines below into "grid.in" file.
-Rename your receptor.mae file and paste correct GRID_CENTER x,y,z coordinates
+- Open "grid.in" file and enter correct GRID_CENTER x,y,z coordinates (also correct RECEP_FILE name).

-USECOMPMAE YES
-INNERBOX 10, 10, 10
-ACTXRANGE 30.000000
-ACTYRANGE 30.000000
-ACTZRANGE 30.000000
-GRID_CENTER 9.940000, -8.310000, -11.660000
-OUTERBOX 30.000000, 30.000000, 30.000000
-ENTRYTITLE 3TZR
-GRIDFILE grid.zip
-RECEP_FILE 3TZR_prepared.mae

 ### 5.4.
 Job Submission:

-- Make a file that has these lines below (check file GRIDFILE and LIGANDFILE names, and enter which PRECISION* method you would like to use):
+- Open "grid_htvs.in" file and make  necessart changes for the GRIDFILE and LIGANDFILE names, or PRECISION* method that you would like to use.

-WRITEREPT YES
-USECOMPMAE YES
-POSTDOCK_NPOSE 10
-MAXREF 800
-RINGCONFCUT 2.500000
-GRIDFILE grid.zip
-LIGANDFILE  ligprep.mae
-PRECISION HTVS

 *PRECISION methods:
 1- HTVS: High Throughput Virtual Screening that is a very fast evaluation method for very large libraries.
 2- SP: Standard-Precision that is a quick way to evaluate the poses.
 SP is also used for high-throughput virtual screening of big libraries.
 3- XP: Extra-Precision that is a refinement tool used only for very small libraries or a good subset of big library that has been pre-evaluated with HTVS or SP score, because it needs more computational time.

+- Submit docking job:

-$SCHRODINGER/glide -WAIT —LOCAL NJOBS 25 glide_rgs_htvs.in
+$SCHRODINGER/glide -WAIT —LOCAL NJOBS 25 glide_htvs.in

 ### 6. Analysis of docking results